DETAILED ACTION

 Regarding claims 3 and 43, Chhibber teaches wherein the processor is further configured to generate one or more color-coded image maps of the fluorescence intensities (“each pixel in the white-light and UV image includes values associated with the three color channels, which are referred to sometimes in this document as pixel values.
 The pixel values may range, for example, between 0 and 255.”
 [0045]; “an inflamed pore is identified, and in step 1330, the number of skin pixels associated with the inflamed pore is determined as a measure for the shape and size of the pore, and an average of the intensity value associated with the number of skin pixels is computed as a quantitative indication of the severity of the pore.”
 [0064]).

-Regarding claim 5, Chhibber teaches wherein the processor is further configured to determine a fluorescent area of the wound site based on the bacterial autofluorescence (“bacterial fluorescence captured fluorescence coming from an inflamed pore upon illumination by a UV flash.
+Regarding claim 5, Chhibber teaches wherein the processor is further configured to determine a fluorescence area of the wound site based on the bacterial autofluorescence (“bacterial fluorescence captured fluorescence coming from an inflamed pore upon illumination by a UV flash.
 To confirm, surrounding skin pixels are also examined to see if some of them are also white in color and have intensity values over 130.
 If none or few of the pixels satisfy this criteria, the first skin pixel is not associated with an inflamed pore.
 Otherwise, an inflamed pore is identified, and in step 1330, the number of skin pixels associated with the inflamed pore is determined as a measure for the shape and size of the pore, and an average of the intensity value associated with the number of skin pixels is computed as a quantitative indication of the severity of the pore.”
 [0064])).

-Regarding claims 6 and 7, Chhibber teaches wherein the processor is further configured to display the track changes to the fluorescent area of the wound site over time (“display the skin analysis result in a timeline showing changes of selected skin analysis results over time for the same subject 101” [0072]).
+Regarding claims 6 and 7, Chhibber teaches wherein the processor is further configured to display the track changes to the fluorescence area of the wound site over time (“display the skin analysis result in a timeline showing changes of selected skin analysis results over time for the same subject 101” [0072]).

-Regarding claims 8 and 9, Chhibber teaches wherein the processor is configured to generate, record, and output one or more reports based on the bacterial fluorescence data include the identification of wound parameters and the tracking of the wound parameters over time (“display selected skin analysis result as compared with previous results related to the same skin condition for the same subject 101.”
+Regarding claims 8 and 9, Chhibber teaches wherein the processor is configured to generate, record, and output one or more reports based on the bacterial fluorescence data and fluorescence area of the wound include the identification of wound parameters and the tracking of the wound parameters over time (“display selected skin analysis result as compared with previous results related to the same skin condition for the same subject 101.”
 [0072]).

-Regarding claim 10, Chhibber teaches further comprising a white light source configured to emit white light for white light imaging of the wound site (“light sources 120 are configured to illuminate the subject 101 with white light, and another portion of the light sources 120 are configured to emit ultraviolet (UV) light.”
+Regarding claim 10, Chhibber teaches further comprising a white light source configured to emit white light for white light imaging of the wound and the surface of the surrounding skin (“light sources 120 are configured to illuminate the subject 101 with white light, and another portion of the light sources 120 are configured to emit ultraviolet (UV) light.”
 [0039]) the optical sensor (“the image acquisition device 110 is part of a digital camera 200 having an image sensor 112 and an optical assembly 114 in front of the image sensor 112 and configured to” [0038]) configured to detect light reflected by the wound site and the processor is further configured to receive reflection data based on the detected light reflected by the wound site (“an image acquisition device 110, at least one light source 120 coupled to the image acquisition device 110” [0037]; “first UV image is captured by the sensor 114” [0050]).

 Regarding claim 21, Chhibber teaches the processor is further configured to identify an indication of at least one of wound infection, wound healing, and wound healing failure based at least in part on the bacterial fluorescence data (“display selected skin analysis result as compared with previous results related to the same skin condition for the same subject 101” [0072]).